Evaluation

 Other facts about quosures

-Formulas were the inspiration for closures because they also capture an expression and an environment
+Formulas were the predecessor and inspiration for quosures because they also capture an expression and an environment.

 f <- ~runif(3)